-All data used and generated by the Gluu Server is stored in the local Gluu LDAP deployed during installation.
-The LDAP includes complete details about OpenID Connect and UMA clients, user objects, and more.
+All data used and generated by the Gluu Server, such as details about OAuth clients, user objects, and more, is stored in the local Gluu LDAP deployed during installation.
+Gluu ships with a fork of OpenDJ as the default LDAP platform.
+Other LDAP platforms can be supported as well.
 Learn more in the user management guide

 If existing identities are stored in Active Directory or a backend LDAP V3 server, data can be synced to Gluu using the Cache Refresh process.

 The Gluu Server always needs a copy of identity data stored locally.